WolframResearch/WAS-Kubernetes/Documentation/API/NodeFilesManager.md

 * Response 200

-* If the location not exist, Response 404 Not Found (application/json)
+* If the location does not exist: Response 404 Not Found (application/json)

 		[{
     		"timestamp": "2019-08-28T17:11:30.427+0000",